UPCOMING EVENTS

 Please dress for the weather.
 Please bring your own water.
 No open-toed shoes.

-Volunteers of all ages are encouraged to come hang with us at Miantonomi to care for the trees in Newport's largest forest.
+Come hang with us at Vernon Park to care for the trees in Newport's largest forest.
 Lunch will be provided for all volunteers thanks to our generous sponsors at The Landing, Lobster Bar, and Zelda's!

 Please bring your own water and gloves.
 Be sure to dress for the weather!